jegfish/ram-dev-env/README.md

 For example, upgrading and installing packages.
 Pre-provisioning performs only the operations that can be done ahead-of-time.

-Note: Unlike `ram setup`, `ram image provision` does not automatically update to the latest version of the remote Git repository's 'master' branch.
+Note: Unlike `ram setup`, `ram image provision` does not automatically update to the latest version of the remote Git repository's 'main' branch.
 If you have made changes to the remote since cloning, do a `git pull` first.

 ```sh